 In 1980 as part of his early work on bifacial silicon solar cells, he had the idea of using them in flat plate PV modules, demonstrating experimentally a significant increase in their energy yield.
 Bifacial PV modules have since been investigated by other researchers and have recently become popular in the PV industry.
 He then focused on improving the performance of common silicon solar cells.
-Breaking with the past, he introduced He has collaborated extensively, co-authoring 400 the relatively deep, moderately doped diffusions that scientific publications and patents.
-He has been a later became the norm in high efficiency solar cell visiting researcher at the CNRS in France, Fraunhofer designs.
-The 19% efficient solar cell fabricated at UPM ISE and ISFH in Germany, CNR and ENEA in Italy, ECN in 1988 was a European record at the time.
-At Stanford in the Netherlands, University of Lisbon in Portugal, he contributed to the development of point-contact UPC in Spain, EPFL in Switzerland and the University of solar cells for concentrator applications.
-Florida and Stanford University in the USA.
-He has also collaborated intensively with the PV industry via multiple His research group at ANU has been at the forefront of joint projects dealing with various aspects of silicon silicon PV technology for many years, with significant solar cell technology.
+Breaking with the past, he introduced the relatively deep, moderately doped diffusions that later became the norm in high efficiency solar cell designs.
+The 19% efficient solar cell fabricated at UPM in 1988 was a European record at the time.
+At Stanford he contributed to the development of point-contact solar cells for concentrator applications.

-contributions across the areas of silicon materials, surface passivation and device fabrication.
+His research group at ANU has been at the forefront of silicon PV technology for many years, with significant contributions across the areas of silicon materials, surface passivation and device fabrication.
 With coworkers he has contributed to the characterization of defects and impurities in silicon, the improvement of multicrystalline and upgraded metallurgical silicon, the determination of the fundamental limits to bulk recombination and solar cell efficiency, the development of effective surface passivation materials and techniques, the quantification of heavy doping effects, and the development of novel passivating contacts and carrier-selective conductors for high performance silicon solar cells.
 He has helped to understand the physics of solar cells, clarifying common misconceptions and deriving theoretical and computer models to support such understanding.